josejhkim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to set a wedding as active.
-2. User enters the command `setWedding WEDDINGNAME` with the desired wedding's name.
+2. User enters the command `setWedding Jack and Jill's wedding` with the desired wedding's name.
 3. WeddingHero verifies that the specified wedding exists.
 4. WeddingHero sets the wedding as the active wedding.
 5. WeddingHero displays a confirmation message that the wedding is now active.